Help shape the future of energy transition.

 Fees and funding

-We have confirmed that our fees will rise by 5% for the 2024/25 and 2025/26 academic years.
+We have confirmed that our fees will rise by 5% for the 2025/26 academic year.
 Our indicative cost includes a 5% fee rise each year.

 Pay as you go